ikarabag1/Juggle-Your-Memory/README.md

 **Instructions:**

--Click on each card and follow until find the matching pair.
+* Click on each card and follow until find the matching pair.

 **MVP:**